iamfahad43/Practice_Projects/README.md

 # Practice_Projects
-All the projects while learning
+All projects that I did at freelancing